Tor E. Bjørstad

 LUX

-After talking to Peter Schmidt-Nielsen at the NIST Conference in Leuven, I quickly knocked together some code to verify that his reduced-round distinguisher worked as intended.
+After talking to Peter Schmidt-Nielsen at the NIST Conference in Leuven, I quickly knocked together some code to verify that his reduced-blank-round distinguisher worked as intended.
 It can be found (together with his analysis) in the SHA-3 Zoo.

 Sarmal